 Marching for about three hours with a hula hoop was both exhilarating and tiring.
 I had so much fun tossing it as high as I could and catching it, watching the swirls of light making pretty patterns in the sky.
 The crowd loved us, and was us.
 People seemed to wander in and out of the parade, adding to the chaos and beauty of it.
 We had rehearsed a routine but found it impossible to carry out.
 It was all just fun and celebration.

 Since I was hooping I could not photograph the parade itself but I found some cool photos online on the Wandering Dreamers blog and also on l*ght//motion's flickr page.
-The slideshow below is of the photos I took before the parade...
+Below are some of the photos I took before the parade...